Sujeev-Uthayakumar/Sujeev-Uthayakumar/README.md

 ## 👋 Hey there: ...
 I'm Sujeev, a Software Engineering student at the Ontario Tech University.
-I'm currently in the 4th year of my program and working as a Software Developer Intern @ Celestica.
+I'm currently in the 4th year of my program and working as a Software Engineer Intern @ Celestica.

 ## 🔥 Streak stats: ...